What Is Gallium & Gallium Arsenide And Where Do I Use It?

 - Gallium arsenide is manufactured from the raw materials arsenic (As) and gallium (Ga).

-The semiconductor is used in encapsulated articles in very small quantities in the EU.
+The semiconductor is used encapsulated in articles in very small quantities in the EU.

-- The economic importance of Gallium arsenide was established due to its very unique combination of properties that makes it non-substitutable (e.g. by silicon) in many demanding high-tech applications
+- The economic importance of Gallium arsenide was established due to its very unique combination of properties that makes it non-substitutable (e.g. by silicon) in many demanding high-tech applications.

 - The consumer has no direct contact with Gallium arsenide hence there is absolutely no risk in using GaAs based products and technologies.
 Associated risks at the workplace are adequately controlled by already existing workplace safety regulations.

 - The harmonised classification of Gallium arsenide under the EU’s CLP regulation opens the opportunity for even more stringent regulations under REACH.
+However, none of gallium compounds is on the list of substances of very high concern.

 - Before any further regulatory action is taken, an obligatory risk assessment option analysis and check of proportionality by active involvement of industry expertise shall be performed.